 For example, on the Silk Road cycle tour across Georgia, you get to check out castles and an ancient cave city.
 Plus there’s a chance to swim in the volcanic lake you’ll be camping beside and experience local culture.
-In Namibia, you’ll get to go on a mini safari and go sightseeing on the Skeleton Coast.
+On our arctic fatbike cycling trip in Norway you'll spend the night in an arctic Dome, dog-sledding, and wildlife spotting!
 And, of course, the Albania cycle tour includes plenty of time for kayaking, wild swimming and hiking.

 4. I won’t have any time to myself

 One of the beauties of cycle touring is that a bicycle provides the perfect balance between separation and group travel.
 If you’re a solo traveller, it’s much easier to find your own space on a bike than, say, hiking.
 Cycling is naturally more independent and the practicalities of cycling mean you can’t get too close.
 Still, we do think any type of solo travel is well worth giving a shot.